ToolJet/ToolJet/docs/docs/widgets/calendar.md

 This event is fired when the user either clicks on an calendar slot(empty cell or empty space of a cell with event) or when they click and drag to select multiple slots.

 Last selected slot(s) are exposed as `selectedSlots`.

+#### On Date Navigate

+This event is fired when the user clicks on `Today`, `Next` or `Back` buttons on the calendar.
+The corresponding date to which the user navigated, will be exposed as `currentDate`.